-- 23) The Board will be responsible for: - a) Providing strategic direction to staff in ensuring members and beneficiaries of the System receive appropriate levels of service. - b) Ensuring appropriate processes are in place to provide for effective disability benefit hearings and appeals. - Approving significant policies pertaining to the administration of benefits, including for example those pertaining to over- or under-payment of benefits, and member privacy and confidentiality.
+- b) Ensuring appropriate processes are in place to provide for effective disability benefit hearings and appeals. - c) Approving significant policies pertaining to the administration of benefits, including for example those pertaining to over- or under-payment of benefits, and member privacy and confidentiality.